top of page

 Before deciding whether to turn up the heat – accelerate pace – consider these:

-The outlook is encouraging.
+An encouraging outlook is often the best time reflect on the organization's pace.
 Will you capture new opportunities by heating up or cooling down?